Manufacturer: Motorola Mobility

 Colors: Champagne, Black, Metal, Stainless Steel, Gold

-However, there were issues right out of the box and it wasn’t a fun start.
+However, there were issues right out of the box, and it wasn’t a fun start.
 I should rate this watch much lower due to the issues I had getting the thing up and running, but it was an easy fix once I figured out how to fix it.
 Three hours of searching around online and wishful thinking, and maybe some luck, did the trick.
-See, the Android Wear OS has been updated quite rapidly over the last year going from 4.4W.1 to 5.1W.1 in less than a year.
-My Moto 360 shipped with the original buggy Android Wear OS on it and I couldn’t get it to update.
-The Google servers no longer recognize the original Android Wear OS so you get the Google Services have stopped working and various other crash notices on the watch.
+See, the Android Wear OS has been updated quite rapidly over the last year, going from 4.4W.1 to 5.1W.1 in less than a year.
+My Moto 360 shipped with the original buggy Android Wear OS on it, and I couldn’t get it to update.
+The Google servers no longer recognize the original Android Wear OS, so you get the Google Services have stopped working and various other crash notices on the watch.

 This kind of stuff is what most common users won’t be able to figure out, and Motorola needs to fix this issue by either recalling their first shipments of the watch or getting together with Google to support older versions so they can update.
-Also, note during this fiasco the watch died about three times as it’s not meant to be used constantly like a phone.
-The watch also charges wirelessly so you can’t use it while it’s charging as the battery will drain faster than it can charge.
-Thankfully the watch charges fully in about two hours but will last all day if you use it right.
-The initial fiddling and setting up will drain your battery a couple of times, but after that, I pulled it off the charger at 1PM, and at around 8PM it was at 53% battery.
-I later spent about 90 minutes adjusting apps on my phone which would push updates to the watch, I would also go into the watch to make sure the settings went through.
-It dropped down to 42% after the adjustments which isn’t too bad for a 320 mAh battery.
+Also, note that during this fiasco, the watch died about three times, as it’s not meant to be used constantly like a phone.
+The watch also charges wirelessly, so you can’t use it while it’s charging as the battery will drain faster than it can charge.
+Thankfully, the watch charges fully in about two hours but will last all day if you use it right.
+The initial fiddling and setting up will drain your battery a couple of times, but after that, I pulled it off the charger at 1 PM, and at around 8 PM, it was at 53% battery.
+I later spent about 90 minutes adjusting apps on my phone, which would push updates to the watch.
+I would also go into the watch to make sure the settings went through.
+It dropped down to 42% after the adjustments, which isn’t too bad for a 320 mAh battery.

-Using the actual watch was a bit confusing I would say.
-The watch has a pull-down drawer that allows you to change your notification settings, swipe left for gestures, watch brightness, and even settings, there’s even a theater mode that will keep the screen off until you press the hardware button.
-I also used a custom mini launcher which allowed me to swipe right for a custom launcher that put the apps in a circular grid rather than a scrolling list that the default launcher has, honestly the default launcher isn’t that great.
+Using the actual watch was a bit confusing, I would say.
+The watch has a pull-down drawer that allows you to change your notification settings, swipe left for gestures, watch brightness, and even settings.
+There’s even a theater mode that will keep the screen off until you press the hardware button.
+I also used a custom mini launcher, which allowed me to swipe right for a custom launcher that put the apps in a circular grid rather than a scrolling list that the default launcher has.
+Honestly, the default launcher isn’t that great.
 After this, I can swipe up for my weather and once again for my Google Fit tracking stats.
-Now, this is the confusing part that most people don’t understand, most of the major settings are controlled by the apps on your phone.
-There’s no Google Play store on your watch, everything is downloaded to your phone or tablet, the phone then beams the Android Wear app to your watch and it installs.
+Now, this is the confusing part that most people don’t understand: most of the major settings are controlled by the apps on your phone.
+There’s no Google Play Store on your watch; everything is downloaded to your phone or tablet.
+The phone then beams the Android Wear app to your watch, and it installs.

 Now let’s talk about the hardware a little bit.
-The Moto 360 comes in various colors and styles such as metal and leather wristbands, and various body colors from stainless steel to gold.
+The Moto 360 comes in various colors and styles, such as metal and leather wristbands, and various body colors, from stainless steel to gold.
 The watch is actually a little thicker than your typical watch, but think of what’s inside this thing.
-While it looks fine on people with larger hands, it makes looks a little silly on people with smaller wrists and hands due to the thickness.
+While it looks fine on people with larger hands, it looks a little silly on people with smaller wrists and hands due to the thickness.
 It’s honestly very stylish and looks like a watch, but you will notice something different about it that makes people ask what it is, mainly wondering why the face is blank.
-The watch itself has some impressive hardware inside: a 1Ghz Cortex A8 CPU, 512 MB of LPDDR RAM, 4GB internal storage, Qi wireless charging, a 9-axis accelerometer, heart rate sensor, dual microphones, Bluetooth 4.0, 2.4Ghz Wifi, ambient light sensor, and capacitive touchscreen.
-The resolution is 320×290 at 205 PPI which is pretty standard for a display this size, but it has a great backlight and looks sharp.
+The watch itself has some impressive hardware inside: a 1 GHz Cortex A8 CPU, 512 MB of LPDDR RAM, 4 GB of internal storage, Qi wireless charging, a 9-axis accelerometer, a heart rate sensor, dual microphones, Bluetooth 4.0, 2.4 GHz WiFi, an ambient light sensor, and a capacitive touchscreen.
+The resolution is 320×290 at 205 PPI, which is pretty standard for a display this size, but it has a great backlight and looks sharp.